indonesia-vision-ai/indonesia-vision-ai.github.io/_pages/events.md

 #### Upcoming Sessions

-- Session 21, Agi karasugi
+- Session 21, on January 09, 2025 by Agi Karasugi

 #### Past Sessions